 - Has the organization made changes to the QMS if necessary?

 - Show how correction actions were appropriate to the effects of the nonconformities encountered.

 - What documented information can you show as evidence for the nature of the nonconformities and subsequent actions taken and the results of any corrective action.

-- Corrective action is action taken to eliminate the cause of a detected nonconformity to prevent recurrence, whereas preventive action is action taken to eliminate the cause of a potential nonconformity or other undesirable situation, to prevent occurrence.
+- Corrective action is the action taken to eliminate the cause of a detected nonconformity to prevent a recurrence, whereas preventive action is the action taken to eliminate the cause of a potential nonconformity or other undesirable situation, to prevent occurrence.

 - Corrective action can reduce the likelihood of recurrence to an acceptable level.

-- In some instances, it can be impossible to eliminate the cause of a nonconformity.
+- In some instances, it can be impossible to eliminate the cause of nonconformity.

-- Your corrective action process which must address the following control requirements:
+- Your corrective action process must address the following control requirements:

-a) Identify detected nonconformities that relate to your products, QMS processes, resources, suppliers and outsourced work, product shipped to customers, customer complaints, cost of quality reports, and things gone wrong reports.
+a) Identify detected nonconformities that relate to your products, QMS processes, resources, suppliers and outsourced work, product shipped to customers, customer complaints, cost of quality reports, and things went wrong reports.

 b) Define your process for identifying nonconformities and consider using appropriate problem-solving tools to determine the underlying root cause(s) of the nonconformity